Is Honey Safe During Pregnancy? (Updated 2026 Guide)

 What's Safe

-• Pure honey from reputable brands like Kirkland Signature, Nature Nate's, or Local Hive
+• Pure honey from reputable brands (Great Value, Nature Nate's, Kirkland Signature)

 • Both raw and pasteurized honey are safe during pregnancy

-• Moderate consumption of 1-2 tablespoons per day is typical
+• Moderate consumption of 1-2 tablespoons per day as part of a balanced diet

 What to Avoid

-• Excessive honey consumption if you have gestational diabetes
+• Excessive consumption if you have gestational diabetes (honey still raises blood sugar)

 Most Common Ingredients in Honey Products